awolfindc/guide/CONTRIBUTING.md

 # Guiding Principles
 We ask all contributors to please embrace the following principles while participating and when relevant:

-1. Be science-based - seek always primary sources
+1. Be science-based&mdash;seek always primary sources
 1. Only provide information that can be acted upon
 1. Avoid politics, opinions, and personal comments
 1. Keep content clear and accessible